 The group explored whether processes had changed with emergency response in relation to the November 2017 flooding incidents in Lancaster.
+In hindsight it was acknowledged that the right call was not made the night flooding occurred.
 Following a review of procedures the Lancashire Resilience Forum rolled out training to assist duty officers in their confidence to activate plans out of hours.
-However a major contributor to the lack of response in this particular instance related to the point that agencies did not know the flooding had affected over a thousand properties.
+However a major contributor to the lack of response related to the point that agencies did not know the flooding had affected over a thousand properties.
 This information only came to the fore some weeks after the event and related to people who did not report to anybody that their property had been flooded.
 It was only through the Section 19 investigation that the true number of properties affected became known.
 The response on the night was in response to what was known that night.